kaysalawu/gcp-network-terraform/4-general/g5-gke-ingress/README.md

 ## Overview

-This lab deploys a GKE cluster and a simple Kubernetes Operator that watches for a custom resource and prints a message to the logs when the custom resource is created.
+This lab deploys a GKE ingress pattern to allow access from a hub to spoke clusters.
+The hub ingress, haproxy, performs service discovery and routing to the spoke clusters.
+The ingress uses host names in SNI to route traffic to the correct cluster.

 <img src="images/image.png" alt="FastAPI Web Interface" width="900"/>